apollographql/apollo-client/docs/source/development-testing/static-typing.md

 The `useQuery` hook returns an instance of `QueryResult`, which includes the `fetchMore` and `subscribeToMore` functions.
 See [Queries for detailed type information](../data/queries#result).
 Because these functions execute GraphQL operations, they accept type parameters.

-By default, `fetchMore`'s type parameters are set to the same value of `useQuery`'s type parameters.
+By default, the `fetchMore`'s type parameters are the same as `useQuery`'s.
 Since both `fetchMore` and `useQuery` encapsulate a `query` operation, it's unlikely that you'll need to pass any type arguments to `fetchMore`.

 Expanding our previous example, notice that we don't explicitly type `fetchMore`, because it defaults to using the same type parameters as `useQuery`:
 ```tsx